minzetao-tc/jenkins-artifact-manager-s3-plugin-cos-compatiable/README.md

 # How to install this plugin

-The `.hpi` file for Artifact Manager on S3 plugin COS compatiable verison is under folder `target`.
-In case the `.hpi` file failed to work, you can always use command `mvn install`.
+First, you need to create the `.hpi` file, you can always use command `mvn install`.
 This will create the file `./target/pluginname.hpi` that you can deploy to Jenkins.

 ## From the web UI
 Navigate to the Manage Jenkins > Manage Plugins page in the web UI.